 Tip #2: Avoid talking about your honeymoon.

 Thankfully, I remembered the advice from one of my newly-married friends when we were chatting before her wedding.
 She mentioned that they were avoiding talks of the honeymoon to help with staying pure during the engagement.
 They left it up to the guy to take care of the honeymoon plans, while she was in-charge with wedding preps.
-Let me tell you--it was VERY WISE ADVICE that I'm glad to have indirectly received.
+Let me tell you–it was VERY WISE ADVICE that I’m glad to have indirectly received.
+It truly helped me when dealing with temptation during engagement.

 Tip #3: Seek accountability